Washington Land For Sale (806 results)

 Driving Conditions:

-The property itself is accessible all the way up the mountain by our private road which intersects with McLaughlin Canyon Road.
+The property itself is accessible all the way up the mountain by our private road which intersects with McCaughlin Canyon Road.
 Check our driving directions and photos for pictures of the gate and survey.
 We have installed a circular turnaround pad and driveway directly onto the property where conditions are best for parking, cabin installation and a view over the town.
 You can drive there by 2WD during the Spring, Summer and Fall.
 In heavy rain seasons or Winter, we recommend 4WD just in case for seasonal mud and snow.
 In Heavy Snow conditions we do not recommend driving at all, use a snowmobile or walk.
 Sections of the road that experience the most annual wear and tear have been graveled; overall road conditions are good.
-The road is generally at least 6' wide all the way to the top and we have been able to successfully haul cabins and heavy trucks all the way up.
+The road is generally at least 6’ wide all the way to the top and we have been able to successfully haul cabins and heavy trucks all the way up.

 There are 2 Options for Water:

-History of McLaughlin Canyon:
+History of McCloughlin Canyon:

 Ag Exemption: